EpicHigh/Epichigh/README.md

-### Hello, my name is Prasit Tongpradit, but you may call me Tum if you like.
+### Hello, my name is Prasit Tongpradit.

-## I'm a Software Engineer, Blogger, Translator, and Open Source Contributor.
+## I'm a Software Engineer, Blogger, and Open Source Contributor.

 - 🔭 I’m currently working on the next generation enterprise grade blockchain applications for the financial industry.
 - 🌱 I’m currently learning new programming languages such as Elixir, Ruby and Scala and preparing for AWS certificate exams.
 - 👯 I’m looking to collaborate [th.javascript.info](https://github.com/javascript-tutorial/th.javascript.info).
-- 🥅 2022 Goals: Contribute more to Open Source projects and Learn and write more blog posts about IT and Non-IT stuff.
+- 🥅 2022 Goals: contribute more to Open Source projects and write more blog posts about IT and Non-IT stuff.
 - ⚡ Fun fact: I love to play games, play a surfskate and listen to K-POP.

 ### Connect with me: <img src="https://media.giphy.com/media/LnQjpWaON8nhr21vNW/giphy.gif" height="32">